 Adequate access to health and well-being will be key in creating sustainable cities in the near future.
 As countries’ incomes and urban populations grow, non-communicable diseases such as heart disease, stroke, dementia and diabetes - all already in the top 10 global causes of deaths - will continue to rise.
 Current social distancing responses to the COVID-19 pandemic are affecting this access in ways we don’t fully understand and affect some populations more than others.
 New tools to document and close these inequity gaps will be crucial to inform policy on how to build healthier cities.

-This research project will study accessibility to healthy living among low-income women in Itagüí (Colombia) under a strongly collaborative framework that incorporates environmental variables in novel ways.
-We aim to develop an accessibility model with inputs and collaboration from a group of 40 local women, people working in three levels of government (local, metropolitan and national), and Colombian academics in order to understand the role existing transport options play in how these communities access healthy living and how social distancing measures affect this access.
+This research project studies accessibility to healthy living among low-income women in Itagüí (Colombia) under a strongly collaborative framework that incorporates environmental variables in novel ways.
+We are developing an accessibility model with inputs and collaboration from a group of 40 local women, people working in three levels of government (local, metropolitan and national), and Colombian academics in order to understand the role existing transport options play in how these communities access healthy living and how social distancing measures affect this access.

 The project asks three overarching questions: